TheVanadium/farm-ng-amiga-autonomous-navigation/amiga-app/README.md

 The `.env` file must have the VITE_API_URL constant configured to the backend port.
 Note that the Amiga screen's is 1280x800.

 #### Backend
+To run the backend, you must first create a manifest file (https://amiga.farm-ng.com/docs/brain/brain-apps-manifest/).

 The complete backend only works on an Amiga device, requiring SSH access.
 To obtain it, follow the instructions at https://amiga.farm-ng.com/docs/ssh/.

-However, a limited version of the backend can be run on Linux machines using the `--desktop` flag.
+A limited version of the backend can be run on Linux machines using the `--desktop` flag.
 ```bash
 python3 -m venv venv
 source venv/Scripts/activate